techlozenge/student-frontend-angular-final/README.md

 API calls are made to specific end-points to perform CRUD activities on a backend database.
 The API calls are made via HTTP web requests to Sails which manages the CRUD operations (currently I'm running a Sails backend on my local server to simulate actual web API calls).

+Note: This project assumes a working familiarity with Angular and its associated languages and technologies.

 * Starting the Application

+    * Backend
-    * Backend Sails CLI: (Not included here) I use 'sails lift' (listens on port 3700)
+        * I use the Sails framework to act as an API server (Not included here)
-        * As long as you're using RESTful API calls you can use any end-point.
-Simply modify the frontend code to match the appropriate response data.
+        * From the CLI, use 'sails lift' (listens on port 3700) But ss long as you're using RESTful API calls you can use any end-point api.
+Simply modify the frontend to match the appropriate request/response data.
-        * Here are some HTTP calls end-point examples from my local:
+        * Here are some example HTTP calls to end-points:
-            * http.GET: the students inquiry list: http://localhost:1337/student
+            * http.GET: table records listing: http://localhost:1337/student
-            * http.ADD: a specific student: http://localhost:1337/student
+            * http.ADD: table record: http://localhost:1337/student
-            * http.GET: fetch a specific student: http://localhost:1337/student/4
+            * http.GET: fetch record: http://localhost:1337/student/4
-            * http.PUT: update a specific student: http://localhost:1337/student/4
+            * http.PUT: update record: http://localhost:1337/student/4
-            * http.DELETE: remove a specific student: http://localhost:1337/student/4
+            * http.DELETE: remove record: http://localhost:1337/student/4

     * Frontend Angular CLI: ng serve --open (listens on port 4200)

-* Application Styling
+* Framework
     * Angular 5

+*  Authentication
+    * There is currently no authentication built into this system

+* Styling
     * Bootstrap 4
+    * CSS (styles.css)

+* Animation
-    * styles.css
+    * Angular 5 fade-in-animation

-* Application Landing Page
+* Landing Page
     * home

-* Navigation Component
+* Navigation
-    * navigation. (includes a web search method in nav bar)
+    * navigation (includes a web search method in nav bar)

 * Admin Components
     * Students